 The Law Office of Rob Wiley, P.C.
 Rob Wiley, P.C. is a Dallas law firm representing workers in lawsuits against employers.
 Typical cases include employment discrimination, retaliation, unpaid or mispaid wages, and failure to provide benefits like medical leave or reasonable accommodation.
 We have been representing employees since March, 2000 and in that time have helped thousands of Dallas workers.Our office is staffed by six full time attorneys focused solely on employment law.
 We office out of a restored Victorian mansion originally built in 1910.
 We are located in the State-Thomas area of uptown Dallas.If you are looking for an employment lawyer to represent you in a legal dispute, please contact us.Ten Questions to Ask Before You Hire a Texas Employment Lawyer

 Having practiced employment law for over a decade, I know it can be difficult to find a qualified employment lawyer in Texas.
 Most of our clients have never had to hire a lawyer before.
-Allow me to suggest ten questions that you should ask as you search for the best employment lawyer for you.
+We recommend you ask these ten questions to find the best employment lawyer for you.